 The film’s flash-cut avant-garde editing style is not as easy as it looks — the key to all those short cuts is finding images that ‘read’ in only a few frames’ exposure.
 Remember, this show was cut not on a modern nonlinear computer but on a Movieola, where adjusting hundreds of short cuts — snipping frames one at a time — takes forever.
 If editor Ronald Sinclair did all that cutting, I hope he was paid by the hour.
 The first flash frame hallucination blip is very successful.

-The less-than-inspired content of Corman’s associative montages still seems forced.
+The content of Corman’s associative montages still seems forced.
 Fonda wanders through a Griffith Park-like area, encountering body-painted women, hooded horse riders, etc. Angelo Rossito shows ups as a medieval dwarf, in shots that now remind us of the hilarious critique of dwarves and dream sequences in the Steve Buscemi film Living in Oblivion.
 The visual references to The Seventh Seal are obvious enough, but Corman’s budget-conscious reflexes kick in when he recycles themes from his old movies.
 Visuals imitating (and swiped from) his Poe films are crosscut with the Bergman rip-offs and more arbitrary material filmed on the beach up at Big Sur, his favorite location.
 We also see the ever-present Bronson Caverns.
 Pursued by one of the ‘dark horsemen of the apocalypse,’ Paul Groves races into a smoky cave.
 We fully expect him to confront the cucumber creature from It Conquered the World.

 The scenes of Paul wandering the Sunset Strip are much better.
 The crew probably spent an evening on Sunset Boulevard shooting all the great signage outside the rock clubs.
 We see the Tiffany Theater marquee, and even a glimpse of Jay Ward’s ‘Bullwinkle statue’ from the East end of the Strip.
 Corman’s uncut version features quite a bit of actual nudity, in a club scene with painted topless dancers, scenes lifted for the general release.
 Peter Fonda’s emotional confusion during his Sunset Strip odyssey is very appealing — he’s much more sincere and likeable than he is being ‘cool’ in his other movie appearances.
 This is before Fonda settled into the affected persona that dominates his post- Easy Rider pictures.